About the Women’s Resource Center (WRC)

 - We have a Lending Library with hundreds of books and resources.

 - We partner with the UWM Food Center and Pantry and can help students access the Food Pantry when the Food Pantry is open.

 - We also have access to the Lactation Room in the Student Union (WG23) for folks who are nursing/lactating.

 - The WRC also connects students to on-campus and community resources, if needed.
 We also assist in supporting students who have experienced sexual violence.

 - We strive to create a space where everyone feels welcome and supported in the WRC!

 - All students are welcome to use our space and access our resources.

 - At the WRC, we work to avoid replicating systems and language that renders transgender and gender non binary folx marginalized and invisible.
-We have made the decision to keep the word “women” in the Center’s title to hold ourselves accountable as we unpack the binary ways gender is usually addressed, become more gender inclusive and ensure that our work respects and upholds the dignity of everyone.

 - When we use “women-identified” this is including but not limited to: transgender folks, femmes, and non-binary/gender-nonconforming folks who identify with womanhood.
 There are many ways to express and embody femininity and that womanhood looks differently and means something different for everyone!